MLB Spring Training 2018: Pittsburgh Pirates Topple Tampa Bay Rays In Bradenton

 In an MLB spring training interleague matchup on Saturday, the Pittsburgh Pirates defeated the visiting Tampa Bay Rays by a score of 7-5 at LECOM Park (formerly known as McKechnie Field) in Bradenton, Florida.

 In a sign that the Grapefruit League is winding down, starting position players remained in the lineup for almost the entire game yesterday rather than exiting after the fifth inning or so as is customary in the exhibition season.
 Pirates starting pitcher Ivan Nova threw three innings of work, allowing five hits and two runs (both earned).
-Tyler Glasnow, who figures to be a starter at some point this season, pitched a subsequent 3-2/3 innings, also gave up five hits and two earned runs, but struck out six.
+Tyler Glasnow, who figures to be a starter at some point this season, pitched subsequent 3-2/3 innings, also gave up five hits and two earned runs but struck out six.

 For the Rays, who had some issues on defense in the outfield, Blake Snell was on the mound for 5-2/3 innings, striking out eight batters, but allowing seven hits and four runs in the process.
 Pittsburgh broke a 4-4 tie and scored a decisive three runs against Rays reliever (and loser) Austin Pruitt in the seventh.
-Lithuanian native Dovydas Neverauskas was credited with the win for the Pirates.
+Lithuanian native Dovydas Neverauskas was given credit for the win for the Pirates.
 Johnny Hellweg got the save.

 “Will Craig, the Pirates’ 2016 first-round draft choice from Wake Forest, homered on the first pitch of the seventh to break a 4-4 tie,” the Pittsburgh Tribune-Review noted.